opencoweb/coweb/docs/python/bots.rst

       A bot wrapper calls this method when a coweb application subscribes to messages published by this bot.

-      :param str username: Coweb server username of the user who sent the request
+      :param str username: Authenticated username of the subscriber
       :rtype: None

    .. method:: on_sync(self, data, username)